Verizon LG Exalt LTE Specs, Price: Here’s What You Need To Know About The New Flip Phone

 How Much Does It Cost?

 Verizon’s new LTE flip phone is affordable at $168, which you can pay monthly on a 24-month contract for $7.
 It is available now on Verizon’s website.
-Although it isn’t exactly cheap for flip phones standard, the mobile phone carrier hopes that it can still convince people to leave CDMA.
+Although it isn’t exactly cheap for a flip phone, the mobile phone carrier hopes that it can still convince people to leave CDMA.

 According to Digital Trends, the LG Exalt LTE is the first from Verizon to block CDMA as a way to get people off the grid.
 The company is moving to shut down the CDMA network, hence why it is getting people to upgrade from their old flip phones.

-The LG Exalt LTE is for people who wants a no-nonsense phone for texting and calling and for those who likes typing on a T9 keyboard.
+The LG Exalt LTE is for people who want a no-nonsense phone for texting and calling, and for those who like typing on a T9 keyboard.
 There’s also a good number of people still wanting a flip phone, and in this industry dominated by full-screen devices, there may still be room for flip phones to make a comeback.

 LG Exalt LTE – it's Verizon first LTE basic phone